 Your physician uses a fluoroscope to guide a needle through the anesthetized track.
-He then injects a contrast solution, which shows up easily on the fluoroscope, so he can identify the painful areas and confirm the correct location of the needle tip.
+Your doctor then injects a contrast solution, which shows up easily on the fluoroscope, so he or she can identify the painful areas and confirm the correct location of the needle tip.
 See illustration 2.

 Next, as shown in illustration 3, the doctor injects a mixture of anesthetic, saline and anti-inflammatory medicine around the sympathetic nerves.
 These drugs work to block the pain signals from reaching your brain.

-Once he removes the needle, the physician applies a small bandage to the surface wound.
+Once your doctor removes the needle, the he or she applies a small bandage to the surface wound.
 Your legs may feel weak or numb for a few hours after the procedure.
 By then, you should feel less pain in your legs.

 You may repeat this procedure about once a week until your pain subsides.
 If you are on blood-thinning medication or if you have an infection near the injection site, you should not receive a Lumbar Sympathetic Block.